 Ousted president calls on congress to “reverse coup” that forced him from office.

-Shannon’s comments appeared to mark a change in the US government’s stance as Washington has on several prior occasions called for Zelaya’s reinstatement as elected president.
+Shannon’s comments appear to go mark a change in the US government’s stance, as it had repeatedly called for Zelaya’s reinstatement as Honduras’s elected president.

-Zelaya, who was forced out of power in June, reached a US-brokered deal last week with the interim government led by Roberto Micheletti.
+Zelaya, who was forced out of power in June, last week reached a US-brokered deal with Honduras’ interim government, which is led by Roberto Micheletti.

-Under the terms of the deal, the Honduran congress is to vote on whether to reinstate Zelaya before the presidential election on November 29.
+Under the terms of the deal, the Honduran congress is to vote on whether to reinstate Zelaya before the presidential election in 25 days’ time.